mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 ##  A peek at the data

 The mPower app is available for anybody to download and use, and to use as often as they wish.
 As a result, unlike in a controlled clinical trial, there are no restrictions on the number of times a user may play the memory game.
 Therefore, many users played the memory game only once or twice, while a few users played it dozens or hundreds of times.
-These highly uneven distributions can be seen in the plots below:
+These highly uneven distributions can be seen in the histograms below:

 ![numrecords_park_nopark_withrug.png]({{site.baseurl}}/images/numrecords_park_nopark_withrug.png)